genouest/GenouestBlastBundle/Resources/doc/index.rst

     genouest_blast:
         # Version of BLAST+ used by the form.
 Optional
         version:         2.2.26+

         # The form type class.
 Change this if you want to use a custom one.
         form_type:       Genouest\Bundle\BlastBundle\Form\BlastType

         # The blast request object.
 Change this if you want to use a custom one (it should implement Genouest\Bundle\BlastBundle\Entity\BlastRequestInterface).
         request_class:   Genouest\Bundle\BlastBundle\Entity\BlastRequest

         # The path to the CDD_DELTA databank
         # Downloaded from ftp://ftp.ebi.ac.uk/pub/databases/ncbi/blast/db/cdd_delta.tar.gz and unzipped in /some/path/to/cdd_delta/
+        # Deltablast will be unavailable if this option is not populated
         cdd_delta_path:  /some/path/to/cdd_delta/cdd_delta

+        # If you need you can add a command that will be executed just before running the blast job.
+        # It is a good place to add the blast binaries to the path
+        pre_command: "export PATH=/some/blast/bin:$PATH"

         # Define how to retrieve the databank list.
 Choose only one of the three available method
         db_provider:
             # Use a BioMAJ server.
 Requires the GenouestBiomajBundle installed and configured.